-NOTES: The images included below are taken from promotional materials and do not represent the quality of the Blu-ray under review.
-Also, if you've already read my review of the DVD version of this release, you can skip down to the section on tech specs and bonus features.
+NOTE: The images included below are taken from promotional materials and do not represent the quality of the DVD under review.

 In the five short years since her film Tiny Furniture debuted at the South by Southwest Film Festival, writer-director-actress Lena Dunham has been lauded as a witty wunderkind, disdained as a narcissist troll, and branded with pretty much anything else that falls between those two extremes.
 Maybe it's because Dunham had the character she plays, fledgling writer Hannah Horvath, say that she thought she might be the voice of her generation in the first episode of Dunham's HBO series Girls.
 This seems to be one of the key things that has inspired hatred among those who immediately wanted to know who exactly this self-absorbed, frequently naked PSEUDO-feminist really thinks she is.
 Huh?!?